-Higher-layer MPQUIC (Multipath-enabled QUIC) functionality – An MPQUIC proxy functionality is enabled on the UPF.
-The MPQUIC functionality in the UE may communicate with the MPQUIC proxy functionality in the UPF to distribute and aggregate traffic across multiple accesses.
+- Higher-layer MPQUIC (Multipath-enabled QUIC) functionality – The UPF provides MPQUIC proxy functionality.
+The corresponding MPQUIC functionality in the UE may communicate with the MPQUIC proxy in the UPF to distribute and aggregate traffic across multiple access networks.

-ATSSS-LL (ATSSS Low-Layer) functionality – the functionality that allows steering, switching, and splitting traffic across two accesses based on information from IP layer and below.
+- ATSSS-LL (ATSSS Low-Layer) functionality – Functionality that allows steering, switching, and splitting of traffic across two access networks based on information from IP layer and below.

-The ATSSS rules provided to the UE by the network contains information the type of steering modes to use for matching traffic.
-Steering mode determines how the matching traffic is to be distributed across 3GPP and non-3GPP accesses.
-Supported steering modes include
+9. The ATSSS rules provided to the UE by the network indicates which steering mode is to be applied to matching traffic for each Service Data Flow (SDF).
+Steering mode determines how the matching traffic is to be distributed across 3GPP and non-3GPP access networks.
+Supported steering modes in Release 18 include:

-Active-Standby: Used to steer a SDF on one access (Active access) when this access is available, and steer SDF to a Standby access when the Active access is unavailable
+- Active-Standby: Used to steer matching SDF packets onto one access network (the "Active access") when this is available, and onto another (the "Standby access") when the Active access is unavailable.

-Smallest Delay: The SDF is steered to the access with smallest round trip
+- Smallest Delay: Matching SDF packets are steered to the access network with smallest packet round-trip time.

-Load-Balancing: Used to split SDF across both the accesses if both of them are available
+- Load-Balancing: Used to split the delivery of SDF packets between both the access networks if both of them are available.

-Priority-based: Used to steer SDF onto an access with higher priority
+- Priority-based: Used to steer SDF packets onto an access network with a higher priority.

-Redundant: Used to duplicate traffic of an SDF on both accesses if both of them are available.
+- Redundant: Used to duplicate SDF packets on both access networks if both of them are available.

 2.2 Research and Literature

-The two main steering functionalities with multiple accesses supported by 3GPP SA2 are MPTCP and MPQUIC.
-This clause presents some background research literature on these two functionalities and on topic of multipath video streaming in general.
+The two main multi-access packet steering functionalities supported by the 5G System in Release 18 are multipath TCP (MPTCP) and multipath QUIC (MPQUIC).
+This clause presents some background research literature on these two functionalities and on the topic of multipath media streaming in general.

-[1] explores whether MPTCP benefits mobile video streaming, especially DASH, and concludes that MPTCP performs better than TCP when the bandwidth on two paths is constant and the cases where a secondary link with low bandwidth is added to the highly variable primary link.
-However, the paper finds that when an unstable secondary path is added to a stable primary path MPTCP performs worse, thereby claims that MPTCP is sensitive to bandwidth fluctuation which may cause DASH to underperform.
+- [1] explores whether MPTCP benefits mobile media streaming, especially DASH, and concludes that MPTCP performs better than TCP when the bandwidth on the two paths is constant and in cases where a secondary link with low bandwidth is added to the highly variable primary link.
+However, the paper finds that when an unstable secondary path is added to a stable primary path, MPTCP performs worse.
+It concludes that MPTCP is sensitive to bandwidth fluctuation which may cause DASH to underperform.

-[2] presents similar analysis that DASH can benefit from improved aggregated throughput by MPTCP; yet the inter-path throughput difference and intra-path throughput fluctuation have noticeable (negative) impact with MPTCP, resulting in low bit rates or frequent rebuffering even if high bandwidth paths are available.
+- [2] presents a similar analysis to [1] that DASH benefits from the improved aggregated throughput provided by MPTCP; yet the inter-path throughput difference and intra-path throughput fluctuation have noticeable (negative) impact when using MPTCP, resulting in lower bit rates or frequent rebuffering even if high bandwidth paths are available.

-[3] presents a detailed survey of work related to multipath wireless streaming.
-Regarding DASH with MPTCP, one topic that [3] discusses is that the logic for DASH is on the client side (rate adaptation) while the MPTCP scheduler (for scheduling decisions related to packet selection and distributing them) is on the server side.
-[3] presents literature work on MPTCP performance limitations (e.g., out-of-order packets, HOL blocking due to ARQ mechanism, frequent throughput fluctuation and unnecessary fast retransmission, content-agnostic traffic scheduling) and a relatively simpler and cleaner MPQUIC for adaptive video streaming.
-However [5] compares MPTCP with MPQUIC for adaptive video streaming (DASH) in a WIFI and LTE testbed environment and shows that MPTCP outperforms MPQUIC in terms of available bandwidth and number of video quality switches.
+- [3] presents a detailed survey of work related to multipath wireless streaming.
+Regarding DASH with MPTCP, one topic that [3] discusses is that the rate adaptation logic for DASH is on the client side while the MPTCP scheduler (for scheduling decisions related to packet selection and distributing them) is on the server side.
+[3] presents literature comparing MPTCP performance limitations (e.g., out-of-order packets, head-of-line blocking due to the ARQ mechanism, frequent throughput fluctuation and unnecessary fast retransmission, content-agnostic traffic scheduling) with the relatively simpler and cleaner MPQUIC in the context of adaptive media streaming.

+- On the contrary, [5] compares MPTCP with MPQUIC for adaptive media streaming (DASH) in a Wi-Fi and LTE testbed environment and shows that MPTCP outperforms MPQUIC in terms of available bandwidth and number of video quality switches.